 Mariama "Ama" Law began her dance training with Kankouran West African Dance Company.
 Literally being born into the African culture, as both of her parents are founding members, she was a company member for most of her youth and teenage years.
-She graduated with a B.S. in Biological Sciences and a certificate in Women's Studies from University of Maryland College Park.
+She graduated with a B.S. in Biological Sciences and a certificate in Women's Studies from University of Maryland, College Park.
 While at UMD she enjoyed dancing, choreographing and leading Dynamic Hip-Hop dance team.

 Her research explores the intersections between African dance, hip hop/urban dance styles and modern dance from the female perspective.
-She is also excited to learn new avenues for providing inspiration to the future generation of movers to not only become fierce but, knowledgeable individuals.
+She is also a passionate educator.
+Always searching for new avenues to provide inspiration to the future generation of movers to not only become fierce but, knowledgeable individuals.

 - 2016-2017 TDPS Research Fellowship recipient (UMD)

 - 2017 Paragraph D Sherrill Berryman Johnson Fellowship in Dance Award (research in the archives at Howard University)

 - “LOCS/you can play in the sun” by MK Abadoo at Millennium Stage Kennedy Center LDCP, Sept 21st-22nd, 2018 (dancer)